Robert B. Levy, Ph.D.

 Description of Research

-The research in Dr. Levy’s laboratory employs pre-clinical animal models to develop and test strategies to regulate the immune responses necessary for the success of allogeneic and autologous hematopoietic stem cell transplants (HSCT).
+The research in Dr. Levy’s laboratory employs pre-clinical animal models to develop strategies to regulate the immune responses necessary for the success of allogeneic and autologous hematopoietic stem cell transplants (HSCT).
 These responses include those by T cell populations with donor anti-host (“GVH”), host versus donor (“HVG”), anti-tumor and anti-pathogen reactivity.
-The key objective regarding allogeneic HSCT is a clinically translatable strategy which can prevent GVHD – a systemic and lethal complication of allo-HSCT while maintaining effective use of transplanted donor T cells for protective anti-tumor / pathogen immunity.
+The key objective regarding allo-HSCT is a clinically translatable strategy which can prevent GVHD – a systemic and lethal complication of allo-HSCT while maintaining effective use of transplanted donor T cells for protective anti-tumor / pathogen immunity.
+In the last 12 months Dr. Levy and his lab have discovered a new pre-clinical strategy to ameliorate GVHD which involves expansion of T regulatory cells in both the donor and recipient of an allo-HSCT.
+They have identified distinct protocols in donors before - and recipients - after transplant involving signaling via CD25 and TNFRS25.
 Historically, strategies to ameliorate GVHD by depleting donor anti-recipient reactive T cells prior to transplant have not translated to clinical value due to the loss of anti-tumor (GVL) and anti-stem cell engraftment promoting activity.
-We recently developed a new approach to this conundrum, by asking the question: “Is it possible to program - immediately prior to transplant - GVHD inducing donor anti-host T cells to undergo death following their transplant into the recipient?
-The objective of this strategy is to harvest the benefit of such T cells without the “negative” consequence of GVHD.
-To begin addressing this hypothesis, we developed a strategy involving short-term (~ 24hrs) ex-vivo stimulation of donor T cells against recipient allo-antigens followed by brief exposure to a DNA alkylating agent.
-Following transplant of such treated (but not control) cells into complete genetically mismatched recipients, the onset of GVHD has been remarkably diminished, i.e. prolonged or abrogated.
-We hypothesize that due to the amelioration of GVHD, tumor vaccines– including heat shock protein and aptamer based which are unique to the Sylvester Cancer Center - can be employed immediately post-transplant to eliminate minimal residual disease and generate long-term anti-tumor immunity.
-We are also developing immunotherapy strategies to employ in the immediate period following autologous HSCT.
-These studies have utilized tumor cell based vaccines together with the directed delivery of interleukin 2.
-Studies investigate "individualized" vs. allogeneic off the shelf vaccines.
-In total, from an immunological perspective, “turning allogeneic HSCT into autologous HSCT” would enable the application of vaccine strategies which to date are limited to autologous transplant recipients.
+They recently developed a new approach to this conundrum, by asking the question: “Is it possible to program - immediately prior to transplant - GVHD inducing donor anti-host T cells to undergo death following their transplant into the recipient?

 - Developed a novel strategy to prevent GVHD by treating donor T cells prior to transplant with recipient antigen presenting cells and a DNA alkylating reagent.
 This protocol differs from all previous attempts in the field based on its objective not to pre-delete donor anti-host allo-reactive (GVHD inducing) T cells prior to transplant - but to transiently employ their benefits prior to their subsequent death in recipients.